TimePre: Bridging Accuracy, Efficiency, and Stability in Probabilistic Time-Series Forecasting: Approach

-Our empirical investigation reveals a critical instability when integrating modern linear backbones~\cite{tide, cor} with the multi-hypothesis framework (Eq. \ref{eq:quantization}).
-This combination does not typically diverge numerically (i.e., gradient explosion~\cite{gradient}); instead, it succumbs to learning stagnation and catastrophic hypothesis collapse~\cite{rupprecht2017learning}, where most hypothesis heads $f_\Theta^{(k)}$ fail to learn meaningful representations.
-We diagnose this failure as a destructive interaction between two coupled factors: (1) Inter-variable scale imbalance, endemic to real-world multivariate data, and (2) Unconstrained linear mapping, which lacks the implicit regularization inherent in deeper, non-linear encoders.
+Our empirical study reveals a consistent instability when modern linear backbones are combined with the multi-hypothesis formulation in Eq.~\eqref{eq:quantization}.
+Rather than causing numerical divergence, this combination tends to produce learning stagnation and hypothesis collapse~\cite{rupprecht2017learning}, where only a small subset of heads remains active while the others fail to learn meaningful predictions.
+We attribute this behavior to the interaction of two factors: inter-variable scale imbalance in real-world multivariate data, and the absence of implicit regularization in linear mappings.

-\bfsection{Impact of Scale Imbalance on the WTA Objective} Real-world multi-variable data (e.g., Electricity, Wiki) contain variables with vastly different physical units and scales.
-Standard global normalization, z-score across the entire dataset for example, is insufficient.
-The winner-takes-all (WTA)~\cite{rupprecht2017learning, annealed} competition in Eq.~\ref{eq:quantization} is highly sensitive to the relative error scale.
-A hypothesis $f_\Theta^{(k)}$ randomly initialized to perform marginally better on a high-magnitude variable (e.g., total energy load) will consistently `win' the $\arg \min$ operation, even if it performs poorly on all other variables.
-Consequently this single high-magnitude variable monopolizes the gradient updates, effectively starving the remaining $K-1$ hypotheses of learning signals.
-This creates a destructive optimization dynamic where gradient flow is biased and unstable, leading directly to hypothesis collapse.
+\paragraph{Impact of scale imbalance on the WTA objective.} Real-world multivariate time-series, such as Electricity and Wiki, contain variables with substantially different physical units and magnitudes.
+Standard global normalization, such as dataset-level $z$-score normalization, is often insufficient in this setting because it does not correct per-instance, per-variable scale imbalance.
+This is particularly problematic under the winner-takes-all (WTA) objective in Eq.~\eqref{eq:quantization}, which is highly sensitive to relative error scale.
+A hypothesis $f_\Theta^{(k)}$ that is initialized slightly closer to a high-magnitude variable may repeatedly win the $\arg\min$ operation, even if it performs poorly on other variables.
+As a result, gradient updates become concentrated on a small subset of heads, while the remaining hypotheses receive little useful supervision.
+This imbalance leads to unstable optimization and eventually to hypothesis collapse.